sematext/solr-researcher/relaxer/README.md

 ```
 Multiple suggestions are possible, so in such cases you'll get multiple <str> elements.
 Suggestions will be ordered with best suggestions at the top.

-Results for best suggestion are returned like in field relaxer_response:
+Results for best suggestion are returned like in field `relaxer_response`:
 ```xml
 <arr name="relaxer_suggestions">
   <lst>